Build a Roadmap Template in Confluence: When All You Need is a Page

 We would like to provide you with a few ideas:

-The roadmap template is incomplete without a visual timeline.
+• The Timeline: Any roadmap is incomplete without a visual timeline.
 It translates the page content into a visual representation of the product roadmap and its milestones.
-It showcases the potential dependencies, gives individuals a clearer picture of how they can plan their activities and offers a clear idea of how and when things can be built.
+It should showcase the potential dependencies, give individuals a clearer picture of how they can plan their activities, and offer a clear plan for how and when things will be built.
+It can be easily created via the Confluence Roadmap Planner and should contain tasks, features, and improvements.

-On the right-hand side of the page are two boxes implemented with the Confluence macro 'Content by Label'.
-This is the home where links of child pages and other related content is kept.
-Now everyone can find everything in one place.
+• The Link Collection: On the right-hand side of the page are two boxes implemented with the Confluence macro 'Content by Label'.
+This is where links of child pages and other related content is kept, making it easy to find everything in one place.

-Last but not least, there is the backlog that is used for tasks that cannot be picked up yet.
+• The Backlog: Last but not least, there is the backlog that is used for tasks that cannot be picked up yet.

-This is an example of K15t's product roadmap in its next phase once plans have been discussed and are more concrete.
+Here’s an example of K15t's product roadmap in its next phase once plans have been discussed and are more concrete.

 Part two of our example for a product roadmap template in Confluence